Heidi Thorne is an author and business speaker specializing in sales and marketing topics for coaches, consultants, and solopreneurs.

-One of the aspects of visual content that can perplex business folks is qualification, quantification, and measurement.
+Qualifying, quantification, and measurement are aspects of visual content that can perplex business folks.
 Measuring whether a blog article qualifies as worthy can often be done with metrics such as word count, SEO keyword use (or overuse), and analysis of its structure.
-Google and its search engine cohorts, as well as social media platforms, just continue to get better and better at analyzing text-based content.
+Google and its search engine cohorts, as well as social media platforms, continue to get better and better at analyzing text-based content.

 The addition of images can improve the SEO score of online textual content.
-But one has to wonder how the analysis robots are assessing the included visuals.
+But one must wonder how the analysis robots assess the included visuals.
 Image alt tags and descriptions have traditionally been keys to analyzing photos and graphics.
 However, those text-based tags and descriptions can be manipulated for search engine "reading."

-As more and more visual content floods the Internet, independent of textual cues, what frames of reference will the bots use to assess the value of it?
+As more and more visual content floods the Internet, independent of textual cues, what frames of reference will the bots use to assess its value?
 This need to filter and frame visual content will drive search engines and social media platforms to develop—maybe even favor—more and more technologies and strategies for visual analysis than ever before.

 Thinking in Pictures

-While the bots will "learn" to more accurately assess visuals, how can businesses figure out what works so they can better communicate in pictures?
+While the bots will "learn" to assess visuals more accurately, how can businesses figure out what works so they can better communicate in pictures?

-Trial and Error.
-Like learning any language, visual literacy skill will be developed by trial and error.
+- Trial and Error.
+Like learning any language, visual literacy skills will be developed by trial and error.
 The point is to start education and experimentation now.

-Understand the Legalities and Limitations.
-Some businesses blithely jump into the visual vortex and get picture happy, posting photos and graphics with abandon.
-They post without getting proper permissions for taking or using photos of certain subjects which can be an invasion of privacy or a violation of copyright.
+- Understand the Legalities and Limitations.
+Some businesses blithely jump into the visual cortex and get picture-happy, posting photos and graphics with abandon.
+They post without getting proper permission to take or use photos of certain subjects, which can be an invasion of privacy or a violation of copyright.
 Big mistake!
-They need to get educated on legal use of photos and graphics.
+They need to get educated on the legal use of photos and graphics.
 Consulting an attorney, especially one familiar with media liability and intellectual property, is highly recommended.

 © 2017 Heidi Thorne